LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:** Must match the label name specified in the program input parameter file, and any supplimentary files, such as the infrastructure file.

-***Temporary**: In moving from individual methods to base module with changable deployment/ sensors (V2 methods), new methods do not need to have an associated method file.
+***Temporary**: In moving from individual methods to base module with changeable deployment/ sensors (V2 methods), new methods do not need to have an associated method file.

 ### module _[temporary]_

-**Data type:** Character string
+**Data type:** String

 **Default input:**"dummy"